Search StreamScheme

 The number one reason to use stream delay is to avoid “stream sniping,” the act of a viewer (or a group of viewers) using the information you’re streaming to their gaming advantage.
 Examples of this include:

-• Stalking a player on a Battle Royale game using the broadcast, to make it easier to eliminate them.
-This generally only happens to well-known streamers as they are easier to recognize.
+- Stalking a player on a Battle Royale game using the broadcast makes it easier to eliminate them.
+This generally only happens to well-known streamers, as they are easier to recognize.

 Potential Problem From Using Stream Delay

 One major problem due to using stream delay is that you won’t be able to interact with your audience in the same way.
 They won’t be able to interact with you as you stream, so their reactions and comments will be about things they saw and heard that are in your past.
-Even if you do respond to them, it will be several minutes for them to hear your response.
+Even if you do respond to them, they will need several minutes to hear your response.

-As viewer interaction is a key element to a successful channel, this can pose a few problems.
+As viewer interaction is a crucial element to a successful channel, this can pose a few problems.
 Minimize the negative effects by not overusing the delay feature.
-Only use it when it is absolutely necessary for you to do so.
+Only use it when you must do so.

-Create an overlay for your screen that explains that there is a delay (and why) so that your viewers understand why you aren’t immediately responding to their comments and questions.
-Let your mods know ahead of time as well and rely on their help to answer some questions for you.
+Create an overlay for your screen that explains a delay (and why) so your viewers understand why you aren’t immediately responding to their comments and questions.
+Let your mods know beforehand, and rely on their help to answer some questions for you.

 Frequently Asked Questions